-In essence, this is a dynamic issue concerning the evolution of trade agreements over time yet much of the literature uses static three country models.
-Many papers ask if an arbitrarily chosen pair of countries want to form an FTA and, if so, how this affects incentives for expansion of the agreement to include the third country, thus achieving global free trade (e.g., Levy (1997), Krishna (1998), Ornelas (2005a,b)).
-However, Saggi and Yildiz (2010, 2011) emphasize the importance of comparing the equilibrium outcomes of two games.
-They compare a "bilateralism game", where countries choose between forming bilateral FTAs or moving directly to global free trade, to a "multilateralism game", where countries cannot form FTAs.2 I follow this approach in a three country dynamic network formation framework and, by comparing the equilibrium of these different games, classify FTAs as "strong building blocs" if global free trade is only attained in the presence of FTAs.
+In essence, the issue of whether FTAs are building blocs or stumbling blocs is a dynamic issue concerning the evolution of trade agreements over time.
+Nevertheless, much of the literature uses static three country models.
+For example, many papers ask if an arbitrarily chosen pair of countries want to form an FTA and, if so, how this affects incentives for expansion of the agreement to include the third country, thus achieving global free trade (e.g., Levy (1997), Krishna (1998), Ornelas (2005a,b)).
+In this paper, I extend the literature by using a dynamic model of farsighted network formation to ask the fundamentally dynamic question of whether FTAs are building blocs or stumbling blocs to global free trade.

-Viewing links between players as trade agreements between countries, the dynamic network formation model has three defining features.
+Viewing links between players as trade agreements between countries, the dynamic farsighted network formation model has three defining features.
 First, at most one agreement can form in a period.
-That is, I interpret a period as the length of time needed to complete FTA negotiations; in practice, completion of FTA negotiations typically takes many years.3 Second, agreements formed in previous periods are binding.
-Ornelas (2008, p.218) and Ornelas and Liu (2012, p.13), among others, have argued the binding nature of trade agreements is pervasive in the literature and realistic.4 Third, in the spirit of Aghion et al. (2007), I impose a protocol where, in each period, a "leader" country can make trade agreement proposals to the "follower" countries.
-However, unlike Aghion et al. (2007), I allow the follower coun-
+That is, I interpret a period as the length of time needed to complete FTA negotiations; in practice, completion of FTA negotiations typically takes many years.2 Second, agreements formed in previous periods are binding.
+Ornelas (2008, p.218) and Ornelas and Liu (2012, p.13), among others, have argued the binding nature of trade agreements is pervasive in the literature and realistic.3 Third, in the spirit of Aghion et al. (2007), I impose a protocol where, in each period, a "leader" country can make trade agreement proposals to the "follower" countries.
+However, unlike Aghion et al. (2007), I allow the follower countries to make proposals in periods where the proposal of the leader country is rejected or the leader chooses to make no proposal.
+Within this dynamic network formation framework, countries are farsighted because they base their actions on the continuation payoff of forming an agreement rather than the one period payoff.